liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **Answer:** No. When enforcing unlicensed OneDrive accounts, the system will not override existing read-only or NoAccess modes.
 When the system tries to put an account into read-only mode, it will skip the account if the account is already in read-only or NoAccess mode.
 When the account gets Archived, it will retain any read-only and NoAccess settings which the admin applied, which will take effect if the account is reactivated.

+**17. Will an account get enforced if the site 'owner' property (also known as the primary site collection admin) has been modified from the original user?**

+**Answer:** No. Modifying the 'owner' property of a OneDrive account to any user or group other than the user who the account was provisioned for results in an unsupported state of the OneDrive account.
+This can cause many issues for the account.
+However, the unlicensed enforcement effort does not utilize the 'owner' property to validate licensing.
+Therefore, modifying the 'owner' property, while generally not a supported change, will not directly cause an account to be considered unlicensed.

 ## Related topics

 - [OneDrive retention and deletion](retention-and-deletion.md)